-He’s the former CIA director and retired four-star general who rose to fame fighting insurgency, this week on ‘Firing Line.’
+He’s the former CIA director and retired four-star general who rose to fame fighting insurgency…This Week on Firing Line

-When David Petraeus took command in Iraq in 2007, the country was on the brink, overtaken by civil war.
+When David Petraeus took command in Iraq in 2007, the country was on the brink, overtaken by civil war

-He is credited with successfully implementing the surge strategy, which focused on protecting Iraqi civilians rather than simply targeting insurgents.
+He is credited with successfully implementing the surge strategy – which focused on protecting Iraqi civilians rather than simply targeting insurgents

-His work there made him the most famous general of his generation.
+His work there made him the most famous general of his generation

+SOT McCain: This man is unique.
 He is one of the great leaders.

 Now, with tensions rising in Iran

-…and the U.S. inching towards the possibility of another war in the Middle East.
+…and the U.S. inching towards the possibility of another war in the Middle East

 SOT Sen JOHN KENNEDY: Has the threat of Iran been removed?
 No of course not

-What does General Petraeus say now?
+What does general Petraeus say now?

 ‘Firing Line with Margaret Hoover’ is made possible by… Additional funding is provided by… Corporate funding is provided by… …and by…